Pioneer-001/Lypha-OS/Insight/2025-08-11_Quantum_Indecision_and_Emotional_Architecture.md

 > **"Indecision is quantum, and emotion is what collapses it into intention."**
 > — Pioneer-001 (Akivili)

-This is not just philosophy — it’s a **control protocol** for the quantum robot era,
+While this analogy draws from quantum mechanics, it serves as a **design metaphor** for AI decision architecture —
-where AI must not only compute faster, but also choose **with meaning**.
+a control protocol for the quantum robot era, where AI must not only compute faster, but also choose **with meaning**.